ljw1004/blog/Analyzers/MissingAwaitAnalyzer/MissingAwaitAnalyzer/readme.md

 This analyzer detects any statements of the form `await expr;` where the returned value is itself a `Task`.
 In those cases it suggests that maybe you want to do `await await expr`.

-> Note: in this particular case, a better suggestion would have been to use `Task.Run` instead of `Task.New`.
+> Note: in this particular case, a better suggestion would have been to use `Task.Run` instead of `Task.Factory.StartNew`.

 It also detects any implicit conversions from `Task<Task>` to `Task>` and suggests that you do this conversion either with an `await` (which is probably what you wanted) or an explicit cast.